Feral Hog Program

 Hog

-As in many areas across the Texas landscape and elsewhere in the nation, feral hog numbers are increasing in the Plum Creek Watershed.
+As in many areas across the Texas landscape and elsewhere in the nation, feral hog numbers are increasing.
+This includes the Plum Creek Watershed.
 These animals damage crops, livestock, pets, landscaping, and natural habitat in rural and urban areas alike.

 Feral hogs also have the potential to contribute to water pollution by increasing the levels of sediment, nutrients, and bacteria in streams and lakes.